GALLERY

 ABOUT

-Maia Andrews is an award-winning soprano from Australia.
-She has recently completed her second national tour with Opera Australia, performing the leading role of Mimì in Puccini’s La Bohème (2024–25).
-Across more than forty theatres nationwide, her portrayal of the tragic heroine has drawn widespread accolades from audiences and critics alike.
+Maia Andrews is an award-winning Australian soprano whose recent seasons have seen her appear on stages across Australia and Europe.
+Her most recent role, Mimì in Opera Australia’s 2024 and 2025 National Tours of Puccini’s La Bohème, has taken her to more than forty theatres nationwide, where her portrayal of the tragic heroine has drawn widespread acclaim from audiences and critics alike.

-Maia’s career has taken her across Europe, where she gained recognition for her compelling portrayal of the title role in Grigori Frid’s Das Tagebuch der Anne Frank at Theater Altenburg Gera in 2020—a performance hailed as “a momentous event” that both “enthralled and touched the audience.”
-(Ostthüringer Zeitung).
-During her tenure at Theater Altenburg Gera, she also performed in numerous opera galas, including Freistatt schöner Geister, Die ganze Welt ist Himmelblau, and Kriminal-Tango, showcasing her versatility with excerpts ranging from Verdi to Weber, which were recorded and broadcast by Mitteldeutscher Rundfunk to great acclaim.
+Maia’s career has also taken her across Europe, where she gained critical recognition for her portrayal of the title role in Grigori Frid’s Das Tagebuch der Anne Frank at Theater Altenburg Gera in 2020 — described by Ostthüringer Zeitung as “a momentous event” that “both enthralled and touched the audience.”
+During her tenure at Theater Altenburg Gera, she appeared in several opera galas, including Freistatt schöner Geister, Die ganze Welt ist Himmelblau, and Kriminal-Tango, showcasing her versatility with excerpts ranging from Verdi to Weber, which were recorded and broadcast by Mitteldeutscher Rundfunk.

-Maia is a graduate of the Thüringer Opernstudio, holds a Master of Opera from the Hochschule für Musik Franz Liszt Weimar, a Diploma of Opera from the Sydney Conservatorium of Music, and a Bachelor of Music/Arts from the University of New South Wales.
-Maia is sincerely grateful for the support she received throughout her studies including from the: MTO German-Australian Opera Grant; Helpmann Family Foundation Scholarship; Patricia Lucas Music Achievement Scholarship; Opera and Arts Support Group; NSW Wagner Society; and the Joan Sutherland and Richard Bonynge Foundation.
+Maia is a former member of the Thüringer Opernstudio and holds a Master of Opera from the Hochschule für Musik Franz Liszt Weimar, a Diploma of Opera from the Sydney Conservatorium of Music, and a Bachelor of Music/Arts from the University of New South Wales.
+She is deeply grateful for the generous support she has received from many organisations including Opera Australia’s Johnson Bequest, the German-Australian Opera Grant, the Helpmann Family Foundation, the Joan Sutherland & Richard Bonynge Foundation, the Patricia Lucas Music Achievement Award, the NSW Wagner Society, and the Opera and Arts Support Group.